Hyoni1129/Stella-Prompt-Hub/CONTRIBUTING.md

 └── docs/                   # Documentation
 ```

-Thank you for contributing to Stella Open Prompt! 🌟
+Thank you for contributing to Stella Prompt Hub! 🌟